Muar (federal constituency)

 Muar is a federal constituency in Muar District, Johor, Malaysia, that has been represented in the Dewan Rakyat since 1974.

 The federal constituency was created in the 1974 redistribution and is mandated to return a single member to the Dewan Rakyat under the first-past-the-post voting system.

 Demographics

 As of 2020, Muar has a population of 100,265 people.

 History

 Polling districts

-According to the federal gazette issued on 31 October 2022, the Muar constituency is divided into 33 polling districts.
+According to the federal gazette issued on 2 July 2026, the Muar constituency has a total of 33 polling districts.